-- (5) Printouts from the Registry of Motor Vehicles or access to the Registry of Motor Vehicles. - b) Documentation and system access necessary to perform the claim statistical, Claims Performance Standards and SIU evaluation portions of the Commercial Audit, includes but is not limited to the following: - (1) Access to the claim system in its entirety including check and payee information - (2) Access to the claim file details including police reports/accord, appraisals and adjuster's running notes - (3) Access to all legal, medical and all other expense details including explanation of expenses and costs - (4) Salvage/subrogation recovery records - (5) Total loss paperwork including salvage facility invoices, actual cash value figures, and title of vehicle - c) The audited Member or Servicing Carrier's voluntary rates on file with the Division of Insurance within the accounting dates of the audit scope, including all applicable rules and discounts.
+- (5) Printouts from the Registry of Motor Vehicles or access to the Registry of Motor Vehicles. - b) Documentation and system access necessary to perform the claim statistical, Claims Performance Standards and SIU evaluation portions of the Commercial Audit, includes but is not limited to the following: - (1) Access to all source documentation within the claim system including check and payee information - (2) Access to the claim file details including police reports, ACORD forms, appraisals and adjuster's running notes - (3) Access to all source documentation related to legal, medical and all other expense details including explanation of expenses and costs - (4) Salvage/subrogation recovery records - (5) Access to all total loss source documentation including salvage facility invoices, actual cash value figures, and title of vehicle - c) The audited Member or Servicing Carrier's voluntary rates on file with the Division of Insurance within the accounting dates of the audit scope, including all applicable rules and discounts.